 Specific formulas printed circuit boards all share in common to operate on a base level.
 If any part of this formula is wrong, there is no tracking resistance.
 One widespread mistake people make when detecting PCB trace resistance is that they have no idea how to calculate it.

 2.1 Visualizing the Printed Circuit Board

 Before revealing and analyzing this formula, we need to know what a conventional circuit board looks like, or at least on the surface.
-The most common circuit boards possess a thin layer of copper .009 mm and .38mm in thickness.
+The most common circuit boards possess a thin layer of copper of .009 mm and .38mm in thickness.
 The most common PCB traces are either 1 oz in weight or .03mm in height.